Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

 ### Software Requirements

-This package is supported for Windows, Mac OS and Linux.
-The package has been tested on the following systems:
+The software is supported for Windows, Mac OS and Linux.
+The software has been tested on the following systems:

 Windows: 10
 Mac OS: 10.12